9.11 TEMPLATE FOR CHECKING GRADES ON DRIVES ON URBAN PAVING PROJECTS

 Protection of Pavement

 Wheels of finishing equipment operating on previously placed pavement shall be rubber faced.
 Track propelled equipment shall be equipped with rubber protective pads on crawler tracks or tracks shall travel on cushions of wood or belting.
-The near edge of wheels or tracks shall not be closer than 75 mm (3 inches) from edge of pavement.
+The near edge of wheels or tracks shall not be closer than 3 inches from edge of pavement.
 Provisions must also be made to prevent the screed from damaging the existing pavement surface.

 When placing a lane adjacent to completed pavement, any spillage or flow of concrete slurry on the surface of existing pavement must be cleaned off prior to hardening.
 This helps prevent the tined grooves from being filled with concrete which would reduce the effectiveness of the textured surface.